 - Stomach aches that are relieved by bowel movements

-- Bloody stools due to haemorrhoids and anal fissures
+- Bloody stools due to hard poo, piles (haemorrhoids) and anal fissures

-- Leaks of wet, almost diarrhoea-like stool between regular bowel movements.
+- Leaks of wet, almost diarrhoea-like poo between regular bowel movements

-In the long-term, constipation can cause dry, hard poo to collect in the rectum, called faecal impaction.
+- Dry, hard poo collecting in the rectum, called faecal impaction.

-Leakage of liquid stools is also possible, called faecal incontinence.
+- Leakage of liquid stools, called faecal incontinence.

-Straining on the toilet and constipation can also lead to piles, another name for haemorrhoids.
+- Straining on the toilet and constipation leading to piles.